serverless/event-gateway/docs/api.md

 ### Authorization

 Event Type can define authorizer function that will be called before calling a subscribed function.
-Authorizer function is a function registered in Function Discovery beforehand.
+Authorizer function is a function registered in Event Gateway beforehand.

 #### Invocation Payload